-The first version of the Iowa Pest Resistance Management Plan (IPRMP) is now available!
-This is an Iowa-specific plan to address pests— including weeds, insects and plant diseases—that can adapt and become resistant to chemical, genetic, and agronomic control practices.
+The first version of the Iowa Pest Resistance Management Program (IPRMP) is now available!
+This is an Iowa-specific effort to address pests— including weeds, insects and plant diseases—that can adapt and become resistant to chemical, genetic, and agronomic control practices.
 The IPRMP outlines approaches for effective, integrated management solutions that will sustainably manage pests.
 By fostering methods to detect resistance, pest resistance can be delayed or even prevented, limiting its spread.
 The IPRMP will be updated as efforts progress and new information becomes available.

 A two-page summary handout of the IPRMP is also available.